A unifying Bayesian framework for adversarial robustness

-\section{CONCLUSIONS}
+\section{Conclusions}

-We have introduced a statistically rigorous and fully Bayesian framework for adversarial defense, addressing a critical gap in the robustness of Bayesian predictive models.
-By modeling the adversary's actions through a stochastic channel, our framework makes all probabilistic assumptions transparent.
-It yields two complementary strategies: a \textit{reactive defense} that provides a principled foundation for adversarial purification, and a \textit{proactive defense} that generalizes AT by incorporating uncertainty about the attack.
+We have introduced a statistically rigorous and fully Bayesian framework for adversarial defense, addressing a critical gap in promoting adversarial robustness of Bayesian predictive models.
+By modeling the adversary's actions through a stochastic adversarial channel, our framework makes all probabilistic assumptions transparent, yielding two complementary strategies: a \textit{reactive defense} providing a principled foundation for adversarial purification, and a \textit{proactive defense} that generalizes AT by incorporating uncertainty about the attack.
 We formally prove that prominent defenses like AT and RS are recovered as limiting cases of our framework.
 Our empirical results validate the proactive approach, showcasing that explicitly modeling adversarial uncertainty confers superior robustness in both model accuracy and the quality of predictive distributions.

-This work opens avenues for future research.
-For reactive defenses, the primary challenge is computational efficiency; promising directions include exploring likelihood-free inference methods to make the more adaptive ``online" version of our model practical.
-For proactive defenses, future work could involve developing more sophisticated learned adversarial channels, for instance by training an amortized generative adversary.
-More broadly, a crucial next step is to move beyond robust prediction towards robust decision-making, integrating the rich, reliable predictive distributions produced by our framework into decision-theoretic pipelines for high-stakes applications.
+Our work opens several avenues for future research.
+For reactive defenses, the primary challenge is computational efficiency; promising directions include exploring likelihood-free inference methods to make practical the more adaptive ``online'' version of our model.
+For proactive defenses, future work involves developing more sophisticated learned adversarial channels, for instance by training an amortized generative adversary.
+From a theoretical perspective, since our framework makes all assumptions explicit, it naturally facilitates the derivation of novel PAC-Bayesian generalization bounds for adversarial robustness.
+More broadly, a crucial next step is to move beyond robust prediction towards robust decision-making, integrating the rich, reliable predictive distributions produced by our framework into decision-theoretic pipelines in high-stakes applications within safety critical~domains.